Basic Neuropathology Course

 The basic course in neuropathology is meant for those who do not have the benefit of structured neuropathological training for and in their professional neuropathological activities.
 The course is intended for trainees in general pathology, neuropathology, neurology or neurosurgery but also for neurobiologists and PhD students in neurological sciences.
 Specifically, for those who, in the course of their PhD research, will be involved with the neuropathology of, for example, neurodegenerative diseases, developmental diseases, brain tumours or white matter diseases.
 The course is also intended for medical specialists from general pathology, neurology or neurosurgery, who would like to get more insight in the field of neuropathology.

 The first basic course was held from 10-14 March 2008.
 The home base for the course is normally the Institut für Neuropathologie, Universitätsklinikum der RWTH in Aachen, Germany.
 Subsequent courses were held there in 2010, 2012, 2014, 2016 and 2018.
-This time it will have to be a virtual version.
+In April 2022 it was the first virtual-only version.
+Registration for the virtual Basic Course was possible until 31 August 2022.
+Registrants got acces to the recorded sessions, case materials and most powerpoint presentations of the abovementioned course.
+The registration fee was 400 Euro for Euro-CNS members and 500 Euro for non-members.

 - General neuropathology